D-Inventor/Betty/README.md

 			The roles that this bot creates allow the user to define their local time for the bot.
 			(*) Windows timezones are timezones as defined in the Microsoft Windows OS registry.
 	- using the `$unset [option]` command, the user can deconfigure given option.
+	- using the `$app [option]` command, the user can control applications.
-	- using the `$appstart [DD:MM:YYYY] [12 hour time]` command, the user can start applications for the server of execution.
+		- `start [DD:MM:YYYY] [12 hour time]` lets the user start applications for the server of execution.
 			This command creates an application text channel in the same category as the public channel and will therefore inherit the same privileges.
 			This command will create an invite link to this application channel and will delete the invite as soon as the deadline expires or the application is cancelled.
-	- using the `$appstop` command, the user can stop applications.
+		- `stop` lets the user stop applications.
 			This command will delete the application channel and delete the invite link.

 # Dependencies
 This project depends on: